AI-Assisted Legacy Migration: Lessons Learned

 6. Retrospective

-Did the AI make the same mistake three times?
+AI made the same mistake three times?
 Update your prompts.
 Teach it your ORM patterns.
 Document your team's conventions.
 Make the prompts smarter.

 The workflow isn't fast.
 But it's consistent.

 Every feature follows the same process.
 Every task receives the same scrutiny.
-Quality stays high even as velocity increases.
+Quality stays high even when velocity increases.

 After seven weeks, dozens of tasks, and countless mistakes, here's what I learned about AI-assisted development at large codebase scale.